famaxth/Telegram-Bot-Shop/README.md

 A lot of work was done, the bot was completely rewritten from scratch.
 The bot is written using pyTelegramBotApi(telebot).
 The update added new features, improved existing ones, and optimized the operation of the bot itself.

+# New

+- Added language change feature
+- Viewing and receiving logs as a file or message
+- Fixed some bugs

 # Features

 ## General